chtenb/fate/README.md

   machinery almost for free
 - because there are several python implementations, this even potentially allows fate to be run in-browser
+- performance critical parts can easily be implemented as a C or C++ extension

 Vim has several user interfaces, due to the many platforms and user preferences.
 To anticipate on this, we will separate the user interface from the underlying machinery.